Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices

-A recent study~\cite{Dwiputra2022} shows that a disorder-free 1D mosaic lattice with Stark effect could exhibit an exact ME, where such disorder-free localized states can be tracked back to the famous Wannier-Stark lattice~\cite{Wannier1962,Fukuyama1973,Emin1987}.
+A recent study~\cite{Dwiputra2022} claimed that a disorder-free 1D mosaic lattice with Stark effect could exhibit an exact ME, where such disorder-free localized states can be tracked back to the famous Wannier-Stark lattice~\cite{Wannier1962,Fukuyama1973,Emin1987}.
 By introducing a static electric field to the lattice, the resulting potential may lead to exponential localization of the wave function.
 With strong enough fields, the Wannier-Stark ladder is recovered, and each energy level corresponds to a localized eigenstate, while all the survived extended states live at small enough energies.
-The coexistence of extended and localized states clearly draws a boundary, where the localization transition occurs.
+However, the theory is exciting but also puzzling, as more recently pointed out by a work of S. Longhi~\cite{Longhi2023}, that Avila's global theory cannot be applied here and Lyapunov exponents cannot be defined for Stark potentials, going to infinity.
+In the thermodynamic limit (when the system size goes to infinity), all states become localized with the exception of few isolated extended states, thus strictly speaking no disorder-free ME exists.
+Only under a finite-height mosaic potential~\cite{Wei2023}, can the Wannier-Stark lattice manifest a pseudo ME, which can be experimentally realized and probed.